arkatebi/OpenWorld-problem/README.md

 python Count_genes -I1=sp_list.txt -I2=sprot_files.txt -O=geneCount.stat
 ```

-##### File Format of the first input file
+##### File format of the first input file
 The first input file, sp_list.txt, is a TWO-column text file where
 each row corresponds to one species.
 The first column has the taxon ids
 and the second column has the organism names.

-##### File Format of the second input file
+##### File format of the second input file
-The second input file, sprot_files.txt, is a file containing the
+The second input file, sprot_files.txt, is a ONE-column text file where
+each line corresponds to a UniprotKB/SwissProt filename at a timepoint.
-UniprotKB/SwissProt filenames over a series of time points.
-The file file
+The filenames should be listed according to the series of time points.
-format is one filename in each line.
 Blank lines are allowed.
-However,
-the filenames listed in this file must follow this specific naming
+However, the filenames listed in this file must
-format: uniprot_sprot.dat.2010_01 where the first part uniprot_sprot.dat.
+follow this specific naming format: uniprot_sprot.dat.2010_01 where the
-is a string in lowercase and the second part is a string in the format
+first part uniprot_sprot.dat. is a string in lowercase and the second
-yyyy_mm, yyyy being a FOUR-digit year and mm a TWO-digit month.
-Also,
+part is a string in the format yyyy_mm, yyyy being a FOUR-digit year and
-the program will not accept any year before 2010.
-If the program does
+mm a TWO-digit month.
+Also, the program will not accept any year before 2010.
+###### Automatic download
-not find the files in the current or working directory, it will
+If the program does not find the files in the current or working directory,
-automatically download them.
+it will automatically download them.

-##### File Format of the output file
+##### File format of the output file
 The output file, sprot_genes.stat.1, has two header lines: the first line
 has the taxonomy ids and the second has MFO, BPO, and CCO strings under
 each taxonomy id to indicate the ontological categories in Molecular